 Further detail about the company's trading results and overall financial position, as well as about its interaction with the Authority, can be found in notes 33 and 40.
-For 2013/14, Nottinghamshire Fire and Rescue Service (Trading) Limited made a profit before tax of £89k.
+For 2014/15, Nottinghamshire Fire and Rescue Service (Trading) Limited made a profit before tax of £76k.

-Plans for 2014/15
+Plans for 2015/16

-Elected Members of the Fire Authority approved a council tax increase of 1.95% for 2014/15, which was the first increase for several years.
-The revenue budget for 2014/15 has been set at £42.892m, some £1m less than that set for 2013/14.
-This is part of an overall requirement to reduce budgets over the period to 2016/17 alongside reductions in grant from central government.
+Elected Members of the Fire Authority approved a council tax increase of 1.95% for 2015/16, with a Band D council tax of \pounds 72.44, and the revenue budget for 2015/16 has been set at \pounds 41.2m, some \pounds 1.7m less than that set for 2014/15.
+This is part of an overall requirement to reduce budgets over the period to 2017/18 alongside reductions in grant from central government.

 Despite this, the Fire Authority is committed not only to surviving during this period of financial austerity but also to continuing to improve and develop services against this financial backdrop.
+The three core values of the Authority are to deliver high quality services, with an engaged and motivated workforce, within a framework of strong governance and financial stability.

-With this in mind the strategy of the Authority has been to use fluctuations in balances to cushion the transitional effect of reductions and therefore to take opportunities to increase these balances whenever possible to support an overall strategy of budget reduction going forward.
-Government funding for 2015/16 will again reduce and, whilst funding for 2016/17 is not yet known, further reductions are expected so the Authority will continue to re-engineer services in order to keep within the lower overall budget.
-A new Local Government Pension Scheme comes into force on 1 April 2014 with little immediate financial impact from the Authority's point of view.
-A new Firefighter Pension Scheme is due to start in April 2015 and I anticipate that over the forthcoming year we will begin to understand the financial impacts of that scheme, so that budget planning can take account of this if required.
+With this in mind our strategy has been to use fluctuations in balances to cushion the transitional effect of reductions and therefore to take opportunities to increase these balances whenever possible to support an overall strategy of budget reduction going forward.
+Whilst funding for 2016/17 is not yet known, further reductions are expected for the foreseeable future so we will continue to re-engineer services in order to keep within the lower overall budget, and this will undoubtably bring about further changes to our workforce.